realworldocaml/book/en/parsing-with-ocamllex-and-ocamlyacc.md

 `value`.
 This is normally done in two phase.
 First, _lexical_ analysis (or lexing, for short) is used to convert the text input into a sequence of tokens, or words.
 For example, the JSON input would be tokenized into a sequence of tokens like the following.
-In In most cases (and in this example), lexical analysis will choose to omit white space from the token stream.
+In most cases (and in this example), lexical analysis will choose to omit white space from the token stream.

 ```
 LEFT_BRACE, ID("title"), COLON, STRING("Cities"), COMMA, ID("cities"), ...
 ```

 The next step is to convert the token stream into a program value that represents the abstract syntax tree, like the type `value` above.
 This is called _parsing_.

 ```
 `Object